koii-network/docs/tutorials/migrate-apps/web-crawler.md

 ---
 title: Migrating from a Node.js App to a Koii Task; Transforming a Web Scraper
 image: img/thumbnail.png
-sidebar_label: Migrate a Node.js App
+sidebar_label: Migrate a Web Scraper
 ---

 # Migrating from a Node.js App to a Koii Task: Transforming a Web Scraper

-This guide walks you through the conversion of a basic Node.js web scraper into a Koii Task, outlining the necessary steps to achieve this migration.
+This guide provides a step-by-step walkthrough of the process to convert a basic Node.js web scraper into a Koii Task.
+By following these steps, you'll adapt an existing web scraper to operate as a Koii Task, tapping into the benefits of decentralized hosting and incentivization on the Koii network.

 # Getting Started

-The application being converted into a Koii Task is a web scraper that retrieves the latest news headlines from the [CoinMarketCap](https://coinmarketcap.com/headlines/news) website.
+To start the migration process, let's examine the existing Node.js web scraper that retrieves the latest news headlines from the [CoinMarketCap](https://coinmarketcap.com/headlines/news) website.

-Below is the existing code for the web scraper.
-Within the `fetchLatestNews` function, an HTTP GET request is initiated using the `axios` library.
+Below is the code for the web scraper.
+In the `fetchLatestNews` function, an HTTP GET request is initiated using the `axios` library.
 The `cheerio` library is utilized to load, parse HTML content, and select elements with specific classes.
 The `.each` function iterates through selected elements to extract news titles and URLs.

 ```js
 // Dependencies